 About the Pollinator Garden

-In 2014, the Penn State Community garden was awarded funding to install a pollinator garden through the Sustainability Institute’s Reinvention Fund.
+In 2014, the Penn State Community garden was awarded funding to install a pollinator garden through the Penn State Sustainability (previously Penn State's Sustainability Institute) Reinvention Fund.
 The Reinvention Fund was designed to aid in the implementation of sustainability-based projects at Penn State led by both students and faculty.
 The pollinator garden at the Penn State Community Garden site implements a space that perpetuates both community education and native pollinator species’ habitat.
 This space can also be utilized for relaxation, discussion, workshops, and courses at Penn State.

 Bee pollination in particular is important to the sexual reproduction of many plants including various crop species found in the garden plots.
 Common bee-pollinated crops include apple, beet, blueberry, broccoli, Brussels sprouts, cabbage, carrot, cucumber, grape, mustard, onion, peach, squash, strawberry, sunflower, tomato, and watermelon.
 In recent years, a variety of factors including habitat loss, disease, pollution, and climate change have begun to threaten native bee populations, thus posing a threat to the global food supply.
 The pollinator garden at the CfS community garden aims to support native bees and other pollinators by providing a healthy habitat throughout the season.
 We also hope that attracting these animals to the community garden will improve pollination and fruition throughout the garden plots!

-The pollinator garden was designed by the leadership of the Community Garden with help from experts in many fields, including Horticulture, Agronomy, Entomology, and the Sustainability Institute.
+The pollinator garden was designed by the leadership of the Community Garden with help from experts in many fields, including Horticulture, Agronomy, Entomology, and Penn State Sustainability.
 With the guidance of The Master Gardener Program and Center for Pollinator Research, 50 native plant species that house pollinators and other beneficial insects were selected.
 The pollinator garden is also included in the Snetsinger Butterfly Garden Satellite Garden Partnership Program which promotes pollinator friendly habitats throughout the Centre County region.

 The construction and maintenance of the pollinator garden was conducted through the hard work of the Community Garden members.
 The construction began by the seeding of a cover crop over the flower beds to limit soil erosion.
 A permaculture method called sheet mulching was then installed to establish a healthy, productive growing medium for the plants and smother any weeds.
 Bare root perennial plants were started in these beds in Fall 2014.
 During the 2015 season, the perennials emerged and produced many flowers.
 In order to maintain soil moisture and limit competition from weeds, the beds were mulched heavily with straw.
 The garden continues to be monitored for weeds, insect pests, and rodents.